Video Blog – Episode #3

 Mark appointments you don’t want others to see with “Private”

 I keep all my contacts and all my calendar appointments in my primary work account.
 Our company uses Office 365, but there are many other solutions like Google, iCloud, Yahoo! and Outlook.com.
-All these are cloud-based services which enable you to access your information across devices via the Internet.
+All these are cloud-based services that enable you to access your information across devices via the Internet.

 2. Configure apps to use your primary account